dipto4/dipto4.github.io/index.md

 * **Los Alamos National Lab (May 2018 -- August 2018)** - Optimization of an Arbitrary Lagrangian Eulerian code called FleCSALE for the triple point problem.
 Researched MPI+X hybrid programming techniques.
 Used CUDA to port various high order interpolation algorithms used by EOSPAC to GPUs.
 Explored the usage of machine learning to replace interpolation calls to EOSPAC.
 Presented a poster at Supercomputing 2018 and a talk at CCS division of LANL.

-* **Leiden University (May 2017 -- present)**

-> This is a blockquote following a header.
->
-> When something is important enough, you do it even if the odds are not in your favor.
+* **Leiden University (May 2017 -- present)** - Exploring the secular evolution of the solar system and its debris disk in the birth cluster.
+Worked with different high order integrators (symplectic and non-symplectic) and investigated coupling of astrophysical codes using Astrophysical Multipurpose Software Environment (AMUSE).
+Presented a poster at APS April, 2018 and a talk at DPS 2018.
+A paper is being written.

 ### Header 3